Antz: Cancelled sequel

 A direct-to-video sequel was in development at DreamWorks at the time of the release of Antz.
 Like the first film, it was planned to be produced by Pacific Data Images, and was also considered for theatrical release.
-By early 1999, when DreamWorks closed its television animation unit and merged the direct-to-video unit with the feature animation, the sequel was still planned, but eventually the project was cancelled.
+By early 1999, when DreamWorks closed its television animation unit and merged the direct-to-video unit with the feature animation, the sequel was still planned, but eventually the project was never made.